dorukkumkumoglu/optocamzero/README.md

 ## Features

 - Very compact and easy to carry in your pocket.
-- Intuitive and simple camera interface.
+- Intuitive and simple camera interface and controls.
 - Unique image filters.
 - Off the shelf / common components for the electronics.
 - Fully 3D printed case parts (apart from fasteners).